Overview

 Background

 From the Balboa Station Area Plan to the Ocean Avenue Corridor Design project, the Ocean Avenue corridor has been the subject of many discussions regarding transit, pedestrian, and traffic improvements over the years.
-The purpose of this Task Force is to build upon past work and plans.
+The purpose of this Task Force was to build upon past work and plans.
 Some projects have been completed or are underway and ongoing, but there are many more proposals that have not been implemented.
-The multifaceted needs of residents, merchants, families, students, and the City College campus community have amplified the necessity for creative solutions and the difficult decisions that must be made to address the growing needs of the corridor and the neighboring area.
-This process will take a comprehensive approach by looking at the area holistically to also include the emerging needs and impacts of future growth from projects like the Balboa Reservoir, City College Master Plan, and Upper Yard/Balboa Park Mixed-Use Affordable Housing Project.
-The task force will garner community feedback to develop and prioritize proposals into an Action Plan.
+The multifaceted needs of residents, merchants, families, students, and the City College campus community had amplified the necessity for creative solutions and the difficult decisions that must be made to address the growing needs of the corridor and the neighboring area.
+This process took a comprehensive approach by looking at the area holistically to also include the emerging needs and impacts of future growth from projects like the Balboa Reservoir, City College Master Plan, and Upper Yard/Balboa Park Mixed-Use Affordable Housing Project.
+The task force garnered community feedback to develop and prioritize proposals into an Action Plan.

 Ocean Avenue Mobility Action Plan Task Force Members

-Over the course of five total meetings, the Task Force will advise Transportation Authority staff on the development of the Ocean Avenue Mobility Action Plan.
-Task Force members were chosen by Transportation Authority Board Members Myrna Melgar (District 7) and Ahsha Safai (District 11) and represent a variety of residents, businesses, and community representatives active in the corridor.
+Over the course of five total meetings, the Task Force advised Transportation Authority staff on the development of the Ocean Avenue Mobility Action Plan.
+Task Force members were chosen by Transportation Authority Board Members Myrna Melgar (District 7) and Ahsha Safai (District 11) and represented a variety of residents, businesses, and community representatives active in the corridor.

 Name Affiliation